 1. Do it for the experience.
 You’ll (probably) meet some cool people and if you’re lucky, they’ll have an adorable dog.
 And if you’re going to do it, do it right.
 Get there early.
 Bring a lawn chair.
 Bring some alcohol.
 Bring a friend who’s awesome + hilarious so you don’t want to kill them for making you wait for food you’re not even that fond of.

 2. Don’t do it hungover.
 You will hate yourself and everyone around you, minus the adorable dog.

 3. Nothing in life is worth a six-hour wait, unless it’s the elixir of life from Pharrell himself.
 Or superpowers.

-4. The BBQ is delicious, but the dessert is SO UNDERRATED!!!
+4. The BBQ, like bbq parts edmonton, is delicious, but the dessert is SO UNDERRATED!!!
 Folks be sleepin’ on that pie, yo!
 Get.
 The.
 Pie.

 5. You would have to pay me a very, very handsome sum for me to be even remotely interested in doing this again.